cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

+[a word about num and the valid domain of values, class invariants, etc.]

 Note that the order of the member initializer list follows the same order in which data members are declared in the class definition.

 Another method to provide direct initialization of data members within our default constructor is the use of in-class initializers.
 By using in-class initializers, we can remove the member initializer list from our default constructor, thereby allowing us to default our constructor (defining using `=delete`).
 This approach clearly specifies the desired default values for each data member and leads to the shortest and most efficient code, and therefore is the preferred convention to follow.